Skip to main content

 Beyond the device: Victims face identity theft, financial fraud, loss of irreplaceable photos, and emotional distress.

-Recovery is rare: Only 6% of stolen phones are recovered.
+Recovery is rare: Less than 5% of stolen phones are recovered.
 Prevention is crucial.

-Growing problem: The 44% increase shows this is an escalating crisis requiring better awareness.
+Growing problem: The 150% year-on-year increase shows this is an escalating crisis requiring better awareness.